-Currently, she is an artist/lecturer of percussion at Mahidol University College of Music, directing the Integrated Percussion Ensemble, and also Principal Timpanist of the Thailand Philharmonic Orchestra.
+Currently, Dr. Wannapha Yannavut is an artist/lecturer of percussion at Mahidol University College of Music, director of the Integrated Percussion Ensemble, Principal Timpanist of the Thailand Philharmonic Orchestra.
+She is an official endorser of Adams Musical Instruments.

 2016 – The University of Iowa (USA) – Doctor of Musical Arts